donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 ### 6.1 Authentication

-When visiting the website of the data repository, one can see the metadata of all _Data Sharing Collections_ (DSCs; see further).
-However, one cannot see any files, nor the metadata of the other collections.
+When visiting the website of the data repository, one can see the attributes of all closed _Data Sharing Collections_ (DSCs; see further).
+However, one cannot see any files, nor the attributes of the other collections.
 To access the files in the repository, and to see the metadata of the other (non-DSC) collections, one must first log in.
 This is also called _authentication_.
 There are three ways to authenticate :

 1. Using a local identity provider (RU or RadboudUMC) and logging in with your RU or RadboudUMC credentials.
 This applies to RU and RadboudUMC employees (U-, resp., Z-number), for RU students (s-number), and for affiliated non-employees (E-number).
 It is possible that a person has multiple credentials (e.g., a U- and a Z-number).
-If you log in using multiple credentials, the system will treat as multiple users, mapped one-to-one on the different credentials.
+If a physical person logs in using multiple credentials, the system will treat that physical person as multiple users, mapped one-to-one on the different credentials.
 2. Using a trusted federated authentication infrastructure (e.g., the Dutch SURFconext and the international eduGAIN) and logging in with the credentials provided by the researcher’s employer.
 This authentication option can be used by employees of the organizations that participate in the federated authentication infrastructure – so not necessarily RU or RadboudUMC.
 3. Using a non-trusted identity provider service such as Linkedin, Google, Facebook, or Twitter.